 Then in order to give us a ‘break’, Giselle gave us a demo of the two final dishes…

 Afterwards, we had a little time while our skewers were cooking, to chat and enjoy a beverage in the beautiful gardens before sitting down as a group to eat our tapas feast.
+Highly recommend this experience.

 I cannot believe I cooked something so blooming tasty!!
 Although I think probably most of the credit there goes to Rhi.